wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 Yes, it can.
 Specify page IDs in the settings, and it will post to pages.

+= Why it's not so easy to setup?
+Why do I need all those apps?
+There are other plugins (Jetpack Publicize, Linksalpha Network Publisher, etc ) that could do it much easier. =

+There is a major difference between SNAP and other auto-posting plugins.
+Plugin MUST use an "App" to make posts. if plugin doesn't ask you to create your own app, it will use an app set by plugin author.
+Yes, it's easier to setup but it means that with every post you make you will promote that plugin author to all your friends and followers.
+All those posts will be marked as "Shared via Wordpress.com" or "posted by Linksalpha".
+SNAP gives you an ability to setup your own apps and promote only yourself.
+We have a very detailed and illustrated setup instructions and our support can help you with that.
+We beleive that it's well worth to spend your time by setting it up, instead of doing free advertisement for somebody else.

 Please see more <a href="http://www.nextscripts.com/faq/">Frequently asked questions</a>

 == Screenshots ==